trinker/hclustext/README.md

 Assigning Clusters
 ------------------

-The `assign_cluster` function allows the user to dictate the umber of clusters.
+The `assign_cluster` function allows the user to dictate the number of clusters.
 Because the model has already been fit the cluster assignment is merely selecting the branches from the dendrogram, and is thus very quick.
 Unlike many clustering techniques the number of clusters is done